 A matching event is collaborative connection and has a specific topic.
 A teacher registers for a certain day/time and a partner is matched for him/her.
 The two teachers share their lesson idea, plan an agenda, do a test call and connect their classes.
 Read Around the Planet is a reading exchange and the signature matching event in CAPspace.
-TWICE Seasonal events are matching events and require TWICE membership.
 Other matching events are also posted at times during the school year.

-The other events have a limited number of classes that can participate, is interactive and usually involves the interview of an author or subject matter expert, themed lesson or professional development.
-TWICE ASK events have a cost.
+The Attending events allow for multiple numbers of classes that can participate, is interactive and usually involves the interview of an author or subject matter expert, themed lesson or professional development.
+While most Attending events are free, ASK events have a cost.

-Do I need to be a member of TWICE?
+Do I need to be a member of CILC?

 What is the ASK process?

 Authors Specialist and Knowledge (ASK) Program provides students with the opportunity to interview an author or a subject specialist on the topic they are reading about in a novel.
 The program uses excellent children's literature, journal writing and interviewing to promote reading for understanding.
 The process encourages students to move beyond basic reading comprehension and get them to tie what they are reading to their own lives and experiences – self to text.